 Like many other transitioning veterans, when I made the decision to leave military service and enter the civilian workforce, I found myself faced with uncertainty.
-I had no idea what any civilian career might look like, much less a career in Human Resources.
+I had no idea what any civilian career might look like, much less transitioning to a human resources career.

-To be honest, I had never really considered a career in Human Resources.
+To be honest, I had never really considered that a human resources career for a veteran was a viable option.
 The HR function in the military tends to be overly transactional, and I assumed HR in the civilian workplace would be similar, but I was concerned about how my experience in the Army would translate to the civilian workplace.
 All I knew about civilian HR was learned from movies and TV shows which usually portrayed HR professionals as a policing function to their rowdy corporate partners with minimal contribution to the company’s overall success.

 It turns out my concerns were unfounded.
-When I fully transitioned into the civilian workforce and began my career in Human Resources as a Business Partner at a pharmaceutical manufacturing company, I was pleasantly surprised at the similarities between the HR function and serving as a people leader in the Army.
+When I finished transitioning to my human resources career as a Business Partner at a pharmaceutical manufacturing company, I was pleasantly surprised at the similarities between the HR essential skills and the skills I used as a people leader in the Army.
 NCOs and Officers in the military perform HR Generalist functions daily without even realizing it.
 Talent Management?
 Organizational Development?
 Performance Management?
 Collaboration?
 Learning and Development?
 These are basic skills for any leader in today’s military and necessary for creating and maintaining a high-performing team.

 So how do these skills translate to the civilian workplace?
 Turns out, very easily.
 I’ve found comfort in working with production employees because they reminded me of the Soldiers I used to work with.
 Applying the basic generalist functions I learned in the military to a manufacturing setting was surprisingly easy and almost natural.
 In fact, the prioritization of Talent Management, Organizational Development, and Performance Management among military leaders creates an almost “plug-and-play” scenario for the civilian workforce, and every veteran I know who has transitioned into civilian HR has been very successful.

-All in all, a career in Human Resources should be a consideration for transitioning service members.
+All in all, a career in human resources should be a consideration during your military career transition.
 The basic Generalist functions are natural to today’s military leaders and having an immediate seat at the table to utilize the skills learned in the military to drive business success is extremely rewarding.

 About Nick Nelson